git-town/git-town/README.md

 _Syncronizes the current feature branch with the rest of the world, i.e. with its remote branch and the main branch._

-This works even when you are right in the middle of coding something.
+This works even when you are right in the middle of coding, i.e. with uncommitted changes.
 You can call this command safely at any time, many times during the day.

 * run the command: `git sync`<br>